 - Brodmann's cytoarchitectonic areas correlate very well with functional specializations identified later.
-For example, areas 1-3 are "primary somatosensory cortex", area 17 is primary visual cortex. - Area 17 (visual cortex) has a very prominent layer IV, Area 4 (primary motor cortex) has almost no layer 4.
+For example, areas 1-3 are "primary somatosensory cortex", area 17 is primary visual cortex. - Area 17 (visual cortex) has a very prominent layer IV, Area 4 (primary motor cortex) has almost no layer IV.

-Just as in the spinal cord, where sensory information arrives at the back and motor output goes out the front, in the cortex too sensory processing areas are mostly found in the back (the posterior half), and motor control and decision making structures are more in the front (anterior half).
+Note that, just as in the spinal cord, where sensory information arrives at the back and motor output goes out the front, in the cortex, sensory processing areas are mostly found in the posterior half, and motor control and decision making structures are more in the anterior half.